NexStops

 7. Your rights

-As a data subject you have the following rights vis-à-vis us as controller: - Right of access (Art.
+As against us as controller, you have the following rights: - Right of access (Art.
 15 GDPR) - Right of rectification (Art.
 16 GDPR) - Right of erasure (Art.
-17 GDPR) — unless legal retention obligations apply - Right of restriction (Art.
-18 GDPR) - Right of data portability (Art.
-20 GDPR) — JSON export available - Right of objection (Art.
+17 GDPR) — unless a statutory retention obligation stands in the way - Right to restriction of processing (Art.
+18 GDPR) - Right to data portability (Art.
+20 GDPR) — JSON export available - Right to object (Art.
 21 GDPR) — including the Driver Score - Right to withdraw consent (Art.
-7(3) GDPR) — at any time, effective for the future; lawfulness of prior processing is unaffected - Right to lodge a complaint with a supervisory authority (Art.
+7(3) GDPR) — at any time, with effect for the future; the withdrawal does not affect the lawfulness of the processing carried out until then - Right to lodge a complaint with a supervisory authority (Art.
 77 GDPR).
-The lead authority in Germany is the Federal Commissioner for Data Protection and Freedom of Information (BfDI), Graurheindorfer Straße 153, 53117 Bonn.
-Users in other EU member states may contact their local supervisory authority.
+You may turn to the data-protection supervisory authority of the member state of your habitual residence, your place of work, or the place of the alleged infringement.
+(Example: in Hungary, the National Authority for Data Protection and Freedom of Information — NAIH, Falk Miksa utca 9-11, 1055 Budapest.)

 8. Cookies and similar technologies